pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2017-04-18-Stop-ranting-you-moron.md

-At this point of the article I would really like to clarify that while mentioning about these articles, I am not validating the truth of what you have written, instead I am focussing on _How did you deliver it_.
-The reason Linus is well respected in the community despite of his extreme rude is his ability to convey his ideas properly in a systematic manner which makes the reader think that his time wasn't wasted.
+At this point of the article I would really like to clarify that while mentioning about these articles, I am not validating the truth of what you have written, instead I am focusing on _How did you deliver it_.
+The reason Linus is well respected in the community despite of his extreme rude behavior, is his ability to convey his ideas properly in a systematic manner which makes the reader think that his time wasn't wasted.
 If you are writing a humorous one, make sure your reader has a good laugh at the end, if you are writing a serious one, make sure you reader actually gains something out of it.